 Who Died In the McDonald’s E. coli Outbreak

 James Charles “JC” Smith was an 88-year-old Marine veteran from Grand Junction, Colorado, known for his loyalty to his favorite local McDonald’s.
-Alongside his wife, Doris, JC frequently enjoyed the iconic Quarter Pounder hamburgers.
-In late September 2024, JC fell severely ill after eating one of these burgers, experiencing symptoms like dizziness and bloody diarrhea.
+Alongside his wife, Doris, JC frequently enjoyed McDonald’s Quarter Pounder hamburgers.
+In late September 2024, JC fell severely ill after eating one of these burgers.
 He was hospitalized for four days, where tests confirmed he had contracted E. coli.
 Tragically, after unknowingly returning to the same McDonald’s location and consuming another Quarter Pounder, his condition worsened.
 JC passed away on October 20, 2024, marking a devastating chapter in a broader E. coli outbreak that affected multiple states and was ultimately linked to slivered onions in McDonald’s Quarter Pounders.
 His story has brought attention to the need for increased vigilance in food safety.

 McDonald's Response: Precautionary Measures